linode/linode_api4-python/docs/guides/getting_started.rst

 Installation
 ------------

-The linode-api package can be installed from pypi as shown:
+The linode-api package can be installed from pypi as shown below:

 .. code-block:: shell